28 MAY 2023

 Alexander I, The Prince of Bulgaria

 This was a turbulent time for Bulgaria and Alexander found his new country difficult to govern.
+The 'poisoned chalice' of the Bulgarian Throne was now starting to cause him concern.
 He wrote to his father - "all the scum of Russia has taken refuge here and has tainted the whole country."
 However his personal support from The Tsar of Russia ended following his assassination in 1881, just two years into Alexander's own reign and his successor (and Alexander's first cousin) Tsar Alexander III of Russia (1845-1894) started an anti-German policy and began to believe the numerous false rumours spread by Russians within Bulgaria to undermine him.
 Alexander's position soon became untenable and there soon became strong anti-Russian campaign in Bulgaria.

 Alexander had for some time been in love with his cousin - Princess Viktoria of Prussia (1866-1929), the second daughter of Kaiser Frederick III of Germany (1831-1888) and Empress Victoria, The Princess Royal (1840-1901), the eldest child of Queen Victoria (1819(1837-1901).
 However, the match was strongly opposed by Tsar Alexander III of Russia (1845-1894), who enlisted support from Otto VON Bismarck, The Prince of Bismarck, later Duke of Lauenberg (1815-1898), the formidable Chancellor of Germany.
 Bismarck was kept abreast of the affair by his spies and a bitter war of words was fought but eventually Princess Viktoria's parents had to back down and gave up all hope of marrying Alexander.
 Princess Viktoria would later marry first - Prince Adolf of Schaumburg-Lippe (1859-1916) and secondly Mr Alexander Zoubkoff (1901-1936), a Russian refugee who was 35yrs her junior.

-With the consent of The Tsar of Russia, Alexander assumed absolute power, having suspended the Constitution on 9th May 1881 and after the Assembly voted to suspend the Constitution for seven years, real power in Bulgaria became held by Russian generals, specifically dispatched from St Petersburg.
+With the consent of his cousin The Tsar of Russia, Alexander assumed absolute power, having suspended the Constitution on 9th May 1881 and after the Assembly voted to suspend the Constitution for seven years, and real power in Bulgaria was then held by Russian generals - specifically dispatched from St Petersburg.
 Alexander restored the Constitution but a breach with Russia was inevitable.
-In September 1885, whilst visiting his family at Heiligenberg Castle there was a revolution in Plovdiv and Alexander took control of the province of Eastern Rumelia, showing great political and military acumen.
+In September 1885, whilst visiting his family at Schloß Heiligenberg there was a revolution in Plovdiv and Alexander took control of the province of Eastern Rumelia, showing great political and military acumen.
 He rallied the Bulgarian Army but Russia blamed the uprising on Alexander and he was struck off the Russian Army list and all Russian soldiers in Bulgaria were withdrawn.
 Serbia too the opportunity to invade Bulgaria and a battle took place at Slivnitza.
 After the Bulgarian's victory, Alexander led his forces deep into Serbia and captured Pirot.
 The Tsar of Russia was furious and used large amounts of money to bribe and corrupt liberals in Bulgaria in particular Army officers - in efforts to discredit Alexander, whose popularity diminished.